a1exxd0/market-aggregator/README.md

 ## Environment
 - [X] Ensure the development environment is compatible across architectures
 - [ ] Design the system to be scalable for handling varying levels of market activity
+  - better done with some kind of map-reduce arch i reckon? there's alternatives but imo haven't really done this justice
 - [X] Implement basic CI/CD workflow
 - [X] Configure build automation
 - [X] Include proper logging and monitoring